yuta519/yuta519/README.md

 ## My interests

 - Architecture Design
-  - Learned some architecture designs like DDD, Clean architecture, MVC.
+  - Learned some architecture designs like DDD, Modular Monolith, MVC.
   - Architecture designs are absolutely important for team to make high efficiency.
-  - I belive clean code and architecture are really beautiful.
-- AI
-  - ChatGPT & Whisper
-  - Vector Serch with OpenAI Embedding
-- Web3.0
-  - Surprising ideas, ownership of digital contents.
-  - Especially, I'm intersted in DID.
+  - I'm interested in how to build well architected design.
-  - Also want to learn zero-knowledge proof
+- Readable Codes
+  - Nowadays, software engineering is a team job.
+  - It means readable codes are extremely significant for members to collabolate.
+  - I try to keep in mind what I learned from the books, [Refactoring Improving the Design of Existing Code](https://martinfowler.com/books/refactoring.html) and [The Art of Readable Code](https://www.oreilly.com/library/view/the-art-of/9781449318482/)
+- Teamworking & Collabolation
+  - I believe that great teams could achieve the best things than one genius does.
+  - Like to collaborate not only other developers but also business members.
+  - Be curuious how to get the most out of your team

 ## Activities